aditya-kapilavai/Intrinsic-metrics/Animations/Readme.txt

 This folder contains animations of the singularity distance measure for the nine interpretations presented in Fig. 4 of the paper.
-The chosen one-parametric metric motion is given in Eq.
+The chosen one-parametric motion is given in Eq.
 (5.2).
 Please note that the one-parametric motion of the manipulator exhibits two singular configurations at φ = 0 and φ ≈ 3.0356972 radians.
 We discretize the motion parameter φ into 90 poses within the interval of 0 to 2π."

 Interpretation 1: Both the base and platform are made of undeformable materials.
 Interpretation 2: The base is with undeformable material and the platform is a triangular plate